 "Opioid" is a term for a number of substances derived from the opium poppy and their synthetic and semisynthetic variations.
 Opioids have a legitimate medical use as powerful pain relievers Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
 For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more .
 They include codeine (which has a low potential for dependence), oxycodone (alone and in various combinations, such as oxycodone plus acetaminophen), meperidine, morphine, pentazocine, and hydromorphone.
 Methadone taken by mouth and fentanyl taken by a skin patch are used for chronic severe pain.
-Heroin, which is illegal in the United States but is used in very limited treatment applications in other countries, is one of the strongest opioids.
+Heroin is a potent opioid that is illegal in the United States but is used in very limited treatment applications in other countries.

 Abuse of opioids is relatively common, because these drugs are widely available and cause an exaggerated sense of well-being.
 People can become dependent on any opioid.
 (See also Drug Use and Abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more .)